 As oyster aquaculture grows, so will the food and water quality benefits to the Chesapeake Bay.

-Bruce Vohgt and his son Daniel started Big island Oyster Company in Guinea, Virginia in 2011.
-They are located in the extensive marshes near the mouth of the York River and grow their oysters in a hanging bag setup.
+Bruce Vogt and his son Daniel started Big island Oyster Company in Guinea, Virginia in 2011.
+They are located in the extensive marshes near the mouth of the York River and grow their oysters in floating bags.
 Daniel keeps a close eye on the oysters as they grow, occasionally moving them around their grounds to compensate for varying growth rates.

 Bruce and Daniel have noticed what they feel is an increase in both the number of species and the quantity of fish in the area since they began their operation.